Indicio-tech/author-endorser-wizards/README.md

    * If on windows run: `docker run --rm -it -v \<Path to git repository\>\author-endorser-wizards:/root/author-endorser-wizards:z -v \<Path to .indy_client\>\wallet:/root/.indy_client/wallet:z -v \<Path to .indy_client\>\pool:/root/.indy_client/pool:z author-wizard`

 ### Running the Endorser Wizard<a id="endorser"></a>
-Once you have cloned the repo, do the following:

 1. `docker build -t endorser-wizard -f endorser-docker-file .` (The dot is important as it signifies the current directory.)
 2. `docker run --rm -it -v \<Path to git repository\>/author-endorser-wizards:/root/author-endorser-wizards:z -v \<Path to .indy_client\>/wallet:/root/.indy_client/wallet:z -v \<Path to .indy_client\>/pool:/root/.indy_client/pool:z endorser-wizard`